ritirai06/SWASTHMATE/README.md

-# MedCo Analyzer 🩺
+# SWASTHMATE 🩺

-**MedCo Analyzer** is a secure and intelligent medical report analysis system that helps patients, doctors, and healthcare professionals extract actionable insights from medical reports.
+**SWASTHMATE** is a secure and intelligent medical report analysis system that helps patients, doctors, and healthcare professionals extract actionable insights from medical reports.
 It leverages **OCR**, **NLP**, and **AI chat assistants** to provide clear, understandable medical information along with personalized recommendations.

 This system is designed to be **secure**, **scalable**, and **easy to use**, with all API keys protected via environment variables.